Rowing for All

 Sudbury Rowing Club

 The Sudbury Rowing Club is offering programming to girls and women between September and April for only $89.00.
 The programming “Rowing and Resilience for Girls and Women” will be offered twice a week as an on-water Learn to Row sessions throughout September and October.
 From November to April, there will be a focus on indoor workshops that enhance rowing knowledge, skill and fitness.
-This programming is supported by the Sudbury Women’s Centre, Monarch Recovery Services, and the Greater Sudbury Police Services.
-Programming will be delivered in English.
-For more details contract rowsudbury@gmail.com.
+This programming will be offered in English and is supported by the Sudbury Women’s Centre, Monarch Recovery Services, and the Greater Sudbury Police Services.

 Toronto Sculling Club